upsc IRS

 • If the Candidate fails to pay the fee in cash by the deadline, although having a valid pay-in-slip, they must pay the charge online.

-IRS Exam Eligibility Criteria 2023
+IRS Exam Eligibility Criteria 2025

-The eligibility of the aspirants to take part in the UPSC IRS exam depends upon multiple factors.
+The eligibility of the aspirants to take part in the UPSC IRS government exam depends upon multiple factors.
 An aspirant must pass all these criteria to be eligible to take this test.
 Candidates can be eligible based on three factors.
 Those are nationality, educational qualification, and age.
 Any candidate who is lacking in any of these three criteria must be considered ineligible.

 Age